Inside the Chicago refrigerated warehouse for bodies

 As of Wednesday evening, there were 240 bodies at the medical examiner’s office, said Arunkumar.

-Seeing soaring coronavirus deaths across the country, city officials knew they had to plan.
+Seeing soaring coronavirus deaths across the country, county officials knew they had to make a plan.

-Bill Barnes, executive director of Cook County’s emergency management and regional security department, said the city had begun considering options before the virus hit the United States hard.
+Bill Barnes, executive director of Cook County’s emergency management and regional security department, said the county began considering options before the virus hit the United States hard.

 “I would say we started looking for a surge protector like this over a month ago,” Barnes told CNN.
 “We had an eye on certain percentages and if we even looked at a 2% death rate that would create a very large number in this county of 5.5 million people.
 We knew we had to jump on it quickly.”